redhat-developer/vscode-yaml/README.md

-# Devops as Code by XebiaLabs
+# DevOps as Code by XebiaLabs

-This extension adds Devops as Code YAML support to VSCode.
+This extension adds DevOps as Code YAML support to VSCode.
 The extension adds the following features:

 * Syntax highlighting
 * Code completion